 Dr Genevieve Bishop is an Obstetrician and Gynaecologist in private practice based at John Flynn Private Hospital.

 Genevieve believes in a woman centred approach for lifelong care.
 She also understands that childbirth is not only about making babies, but making mothers strong, competent and capable, who trust themselves and believe in their inner strength.

-She strives to treat her all her women with appropriate management both medically and surgically to help them achieve an optimal and fulfilling life.
+She strives to treat all her women with appropriate management, both medically and surgically, to help them achieve an optimal and fulfilling life.

 Genevieve studied at Sydney University attaining a Bachelor of Science with Honours in Psychology.
 She then continued her studies, also attaining her Bachelor of Medicine Bachelor of Surgery.
 During her training she also attained a Masters in Public Health from the University of NSW.